Keerthankumar22/PriDe/README.md

 Python 3.9.<br />
 PyCharm Community Edition 2021.2. <br />
 Alib utility for VNE simulation.<br />
-Introduction about VNE prblem can be found in below link:<br />
+An introduction about VNE problem can be found in the below link:<br />
 https://www.youtube.com/watch?v=JKB3aVyCMuo&t=506s<br />

 ### Installation

-###  Download the ALIB_Utility tool unzip and copy it to the execution drive.<br />
+###  Download the ALIB_Utility tool, unzip and copy it to the execution drive.<br />

-- Configure the alib by following the steps mentioned in the github reposotory [1]. <br />
+- Configure the alibi by following the steps mentioned in the GitHub repository [1]. <br />

-- Generate the input.pickle file and save it in the P3_ALIB_MASTER\input path. <br />
+- Generate the input. pickle file and save it in the P3_ALIB_MASTER\input path. <br />

 - Make sure "P3_ALIB_MASTER\input" path contain senario_RedBestel.pickle.
-If not, generate the substrate network scenario for "senario_RedBestel.pickle" in folder P3_ALIB_MASTER\input and this pickle file contains substrate network information.<br />
+If not, generate the substrate network scenario for "senario_RedBestel.pickle" in folder P3_ALIB_MASTER\input, and this pickle file contains substrate network information.<br />

 ###   Download  PriDe and keep it in the drive where P3_ALIB_MASTER is present.
 The  PriDe file contains all executable files related to the proposed and baseline approaches. <br />

 - Topsis.py -> The Main file related to the  Proposed PriDe approach.<br />
 - Greedy.py -> The Main file related to the  Greedy baseline approach.<br />